mydeveloperday/llvm-project/README.md

 [![AppVeyor Status](https://ci.appveyor.com/api/projects/status/github/mydeveloperday/llvm-project?branch=master&svg=true)](https://ci.appveyor.com/project/mydeveloperday/llvm-project)

-This fork of the LLVM project is to maintain experimental changes for clang-format and other tools.
+This fork of the LLVM project is to maintain experimental changes for clang-format (maybe and other tools in the future)

-There seems to be reluctance to accept some revisions into clang-format, citing that the clang-format shouldn't support every formatting option or that some revisions impact development costs.
+As there is some delay (resistance) to land some revisions into clang-format upstream, this fork aims to promote those revisions into an experimental clang-format-experimental.exe binary, in order for their effectiveness to be evaluated without users having to work out how to merge a non committed change and go through the process of building clang-format.

-However there are revisions which seem desired by the wider community (large number of subscribers, Phabricator like tokens), however those revisions seem blocked.
+This repo will contain current tip of master + revisions which appear to be wanted/desired by the wider community (revisions that have a large number of subscribers, Phabricator like tokens or are blocked from acceptance by lack of review or lack of consensous).

-It may be they are blocked for legitimate reasons, It seems however that there is often no real technical reason for blocking, except perhaps a view by some that clang-format is "done" or that we don't want to support too many options, because that makes it hard for people to discover which options to use.

-However a search of github shows a worrying amount of usage of clang-format off/on in code which shows that using clang-format can be cumbersome if it doesn't quite match your style.

-As a community I believe developers are more than happy to search for a tweak a numerous set of options to get their code looking just right.
+It may be revisions are blocked for legitimate reasons, But they may seem blocked for no real technical reason, except the view that either clang-format is "done" or that clang-format should not support too many options, or it that makes it hard for people to discover which options to use.
+But a search of github shows a worrying amount of usage of clang-format off/on in code which shows that using clang-format can be cumbersome if it doesn't quite match your style.
+As a community I believe developers are often more than happy to search for and tweak a numerous set of options to get their code looking just right.

-Code complexity aside, I see new options as giving power to people to choose.
-If all new options come with unit test and those unit tests don't break or change existing tests then it should be safe to land such changes safely.
+Code complexity aside, If all new options come with unit test  and those unit tests don't break or change existing tests then it should be safe to land such changes safely.

-My personal opinion is we should try and resolve those uses of clang-format on/off and where possible bring in other options to give users the flexibility to configure how they want to and not be restricted by the "code owners" view.

-The purpose here is to give those unlanded revisions some velocity, pulling those uncommitted revisions into a repo and using CI system (appveyor) to build a clang format binary for the wider community that supports them.
+The purpose here is to give those unlanded revisions some velocity, pulling  those uncommitted revisions into a repo and using

-My hope would be that, usage and external pressure would then apply pressure for the capability to be landed upstream.
+CI system (appveyor) to build a clang format binary for the  wider community to use, This may aid to get some capability landed upstream.

-Inclusion into this repository, requires revisions submitted to phabricator and those revisions have not been upstreamed. (we will get those for free, as we sync with master)
+Inclusion into this repository, requires the same revisions submitted to phabricator and those revisions have NOT yet been upstreamed. (we will get upstream revisions for free, as we sync with upstream master)

+As the production of a release binary is based on committing to this repo, this may also help to reduce the time between new binaries being built on (https://llvm.org/builds/)

+Unlanded Revisions will me merged by pulling those revision down, and building a commit in this fork using the following.

+arc export --revision D12345 --git > revD12345.patch
+patch -p1 < revD12345.patch

+Unlanded revisions need to remain rebased to the HEAD of master to avoid excessive merge conflicts, and updates should go via the original revision (until landed)

 I would like to follow the LLVM process of code review over in http://reviews.llvm.org.
-Ultimately I only want to land here what seems reasonable but is not being accepted for what seems like non obvious reasons, hopefully this will give people a path to a prebuilt binary (from tip of master) that they can use.

 If you see a revision over in reviews.llvm.org that you think should be included because its useful then raise an issue here citing the revision number D1234

 # Revisions Included